amarder/amarder.github.io/src/content/post/firefox/context.md

 ## Browser Fingerprint

-There are websites one can use to inspect their browser's fingerprint:
+There are websites one can use to inspect their web browser's fingerprint:

 - [EFF's Cover Your Tracks](https://coveryourtracks.eff.org/)
 - [Am I Unique](https://amiunique.org/)